ArchiveBox/ArchiveBox/README.md

  - `archive.org.txt` A link to the saved site on archive.org
  - `audio/` and `video/` for sites like youtube, soundcloud, etc. (using youtube-dl) (WIP)
  - `index.json` JSON index containing link info and archive details
- - `index.html` HTML index containing link info and archive details
+ - `index.html` HTML index containing link info and archive details (optional fancy or simple index)

 Wget doesn't work on sites you need to be logged into, but chrome headless does, see the [Configuration](#configuration)* section for `CHROME_USER_DATA_DIR`.